hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 ## Cleaning up resources when closed

-When the user closes and editor, it should clean up local and global resources.
+When the user closes an editor, it should clean up local and global resources.
 E.g., a Salt document might not need to hold the reference to the actual annotation graph when it is not edited anymore.
 You can annotate a method of your editor with the `@PreDestroy` annotation to execute its code whenever the part is closed.